servo/servo.org/_posts/2026-05-29-april-in-servo.md

 We expect to publish it some time **next week**.
 </aside>

-April was a big milestone for Servo, with some automated tests failing because they had hard-coded cookie expiry dates set to April 2016 plus ten years.
-Surprise!
-We’re still here.
-Here’s to the next 100 years of Servo (@jdm, #44341).

-Navigating to a **JSON file** as the top-level document now renders the JSON with an **interactive pretty-printer** (@webbeef, @TimvdLippe, #43702).

-Servo’s support for text in **Chinese**, **Japanese**, and **Korean** languages has improved, with correct wrapping in the layout engine (@SharanRP, #43744), and CJK fonts now enabled in servoshell’s browser UI on Windows, Linux, and FreeBSD (@yezhizhen, @CynthiaOketch, @nortti0, #44055, #44138, #44514).

 We’ve shipped several new web platform features:

 - **&lt;select multiple>** (@lukewarlow, @mrobinson, #43189)